JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 a stage budget (multiplied by the learned `func_delay_scale` during densification), `blame[u]` points at the atomic segment covering an illegal
 unit:

+When every active segment has a structured timing sidecar, `weight[u]` uses the measured combinational component rather than repeating clk-to-Q and setup for every leaf in a hierarchical path.
+The root measurement supplies the normalized combinational frontier total, and one root launch-plus-setup cost is reserved for each proposed stage: `budget_units_for_period()` subtracts it from the target period and `PREDICTED_STAGE_NS()` adds it back once.
+If any active segment lacks component evidence, the whole landscape falls back to the legacy full register-to-register weights; partial evidence is never mixed into an apparently precise stage budget.

 ```
 unit:    0    5    10   15   20   24